 Surface Science and Infrared Spectroscopy of Nanostructures

 Our research focuses on nanostructures (ultrathin layers and nanoparticles from atomic size up to several 100 nm on well-defined surfaces) with emphasis on the relationship between structure formation, surface, and interface properties and excitation spectra in the infrared (IR) range.
 Surface and interface properties become increasingly important with the decreasing size of nanostructures.

-Our main experimental tools are IR spectroscopy (including IR micro-spectroscopy, IR spectroscopic ellipsometry) under ambient and ultra-high vacuum conditions and high-resolution electron energy loss spectroscopy (HREELS).
-The studies have been performed within various research projects ranging from astronomy and high-energy physics to plasmonics and organic electronics.
+Our main experimental tools are IR spectroscopy (including IR micro-spectroscopy, IR spectroscopic ellipsometry) under ambient and ultra-high vacuum conditions at various temperatures.
+Studies have been performed within a variety of research projects ranging from astronomy and high-energy physics to plasmonics and organic electronics.
 Materials in organic electronics show rich vibrational fingerprint spectra that are unique for a molecular species in a certain environment.
 For this reason, IR spectral characterization becomes a powerful tool for the study of changes in the geometric and electronic structure of organic semiconductors.